-Use ID Indexing System (IDex) to identify already authenticated users in Active Directory domain networks.
+Use ID Indexing (IDex) to identify already authenticated users in Active Directory domain networks.
 IDex has three components:

 - The IDex Agent is installed on Active Directory Domain Controllers.